-How to Connect with Your School Aged Children
+How to Connect with Your Children

 Each school year brings several new challenges for children.
 The way you communicate with your children influences their attitudes about school and the successes they will have.